Print Avery Labels

 Custom Label allows you to customize the text displays on the label.
 See below for more information.

 a.
-If you select Custom Label, an Edit link will display.
-Click the Edit link to create your own custom label.
+If you select Custom Label, an Edit button displays.
+Click Edit to create your own custom label.
 When finished, the new label will display in the text box as shown in the image.

 b.
-Clicking the Edit link will open a word processing box equipped with a full formatting palette; note that hovering your mouse over any tool in the formatting palette will display a short description of what that tool will do.
+Clicking Edit opens a word processing pop-up equipped with a full formatting palette; note that hovering your mouse over any tool in the formatting palette will display a short description of what that tool will do.

 1. Save your work via the Save Template icon.